 Family law litigation can also take a tremendous amount of time.
 Due to dockets being backed up in many jurisdictions, contested cases can often take longer than a party would like.
 The overall cost of the case can often be more than a party would want.
 And, of course, the emotional toll from contested family law litigation can be greater than what one might assume.

 Obviously, there are contested cases that unfortunately have to be litigated.
-The goals, desires and viewpoints of the parties can be so diametrically opposed, that litigation might be the only way to solve it.
+The goals, desires, and viewpoints of the parties can be so opposed, that litigation might be the only way to solve it.
 The reality, however, is that satisfaction is seldom found from litigation.

 But for other parties, a successful outcome might be avoiding the contested family law litigation in the first place?
 In some cases, maybe the parties might be able to reach an accord outside of court that may negate the need for litigation.
-In some cases, it might be decide to undergo counseling before filing for divorce to see if their marriage can be saved.
-In another case, it might be a joint legal custody decision that the parties are able to compromise on outside of court.
+In some cases, it might be decided to undergo counseling before filing for divorce to see if their marriage can be saved.
+In another case, it might be a joint legal custody decision that the parties can compromise on outside of court.

 In other cases, the parties might resolve their case through the collaborative process outside of court.
 In some instances, the parties might be able to resolve their matter in mediation.